AmeerD/AmeerD.github.io/_pages/reading.md

 * The Cloud Revolution, Mark P. Mills
 * The Power Law, Sebastian Mallaby
 * River of the Gods, Candice Millard
+* They Thought They Were Free, Milton Mayer

 ## The Timeline
 * Super Pumped: The Battle for Uber, Mike Isaac (March 2022)